 What is a District Grant?

-A District Grant is a Rotary Foundation grant which matches Rotary Club funds to support projects that benefit local communities, fund scholarships and exchange teams or an international project.
-The Highlights of the District Grants program for 2016-17:
+A District Grant is a Rotary Foundation grant which matches Rotary Club funds to support Rotary programs such as RYLA or Youth Exchange or projects that benefit local communities, fund scholarships, exchange teams or an international project.
+The highlights of the District Grants program for 2023-2024 are:

-- Projects are funded on a 2-for-1 match basis; that is, we will match $2 for each $1 spent in club funds.
+- Projects are funded on a 1-for-1 match basis; that is, we will match $1 for each $1 spent in club funds.

-- Priority: Clubs with a $100 per capita giving to the Annual Fund
+- Priority is given to clubs with a $100 per capita giving to the Annual Fund.
+All clubs, however, are encouraged to apply for a District Grant.

-Important: In order for a Rotary club to participate in Foundation grants, it is required to have at least one representative attend the Grants Management Seminar offered at the District Training Assembly in May and sign a Memorandum of Understanding.
+Important: In order for a Rotary club to participate in Foundation grants, it is required to have at least one representative attend the Virtual Grants Management Seminar and sign a Memorandum of Understanding.
+If your club was unable to attend the Virtual Grant Management Seminar, a member of your club can watch the recording below and email District Administrator, Cole Adamson, with whom and when the recording was watched.

 The following document are available for download and contain basic and detailed information on education, application, and management related to district grants.

-in order for Rotary clubs to participate in Foundation grants, it is required to have at least one representative attend the annual Grants Management Seminar and sign a Memorandum of Understanding.
-The Grant Management Seminar is offered at the District Training Assembly in May.
+In order for Rotary clubs to participate in Foundation grants, it is required to have at least one representative attend the annual Grants Management Seminar and sign a Memorandum of Understanding.

 How Can District Grant Funding be Used?